The Badlees

-The Badlees are an American roots rock band from Selinsgrove, Pennsylvania formed in 1990.
+The Badlees are an American roots rock band from Selinsgrove, Pennsylvania that formed in 1990.
 They released several independent albums and achieved national success with their 1995 album River Songs.
 In 1998, after recording a follow-up album, Polydor/Atlas was sold to the Seagram Corporation, which delayed the release of the album and eventually led to the Badlees being dropped from the roster.

-They have continued to perform and produce albums independently, and released in 2013 the double album Epiphones and Empty Rooms.
+The group has continued to perform and produce albums independently, releasing the double album Epiphones and Empty Rooms in 2013 and their self-titled 2022 album The Badlees.
 The Badlees and its individual members have inspired, mentored, advised, produced for, and performed with artists throughout the Pennsylvania music scene.